Silaspace/PiPad/README.md

         self.rackStack = rackStack
 ```
  - setSizeConstraint is used because without it the keyboard doesnt correctly fit the display.
- - rackstack is used so that when the user presses shift it can swich between the keybaords one which has lower case and the other being upper case characters.
+ - rackstack is used so that when the user presses shift it can swich between the keyboards one which has lower case and the other being upper case characters.
 ```
         if Shift:
             KeysToAdd = (['!','"','£','$','%','^','&&','*','(',')','_','+'],